install samba

 sudo mkdir /samba

-sudo chown :sambashare /samba/
+sudo chown :sambashare /samba/Add new users

 sudo mkdir /samba/username